Den is a love letter to kaiseki cuisine, and just about everything else too

 After the shot, I turned the cup over in my hand, admiring the unique shape.
 It reminded me of a shark egg.

-I’m starting to realize that damn near everything here is crafted by a friend, gifted by a friend, or designed by a friend.
-I felt like I needed an hour of poking around the restaurant to ask the team about all the odds and ends scattered throughout.
+And I’m starting to realize that damn near everything in this restaurant is crafted by a friend, gifted by a friend, or designed by a friend.
+I felt like I needed an hour of poking around to ask the team about all the odds and ends scattered throughout the space.

-Beyond what I was learning about the meal, I was collecting memories that were precious to other people—what drew them here, where they’d been that they loved, where they were excited to go next.
-We lit up over the destinations we’d shared, swapped tips for where we were headed next, and discussed why we wished to see or experience certain things.
-I only wish I understood more Japanese so I could hear all of these stories—not just the ones communicated in English.
+Beyond what I was learning about the meal, I was collecting memories that were precious to other people—what drew them here, where they’d been that they loved, and where they were excited to go next.
+We lit up over the destinations we’d shared, swapped tips for where we were headed, and discussed why we wished to see or experience certain things.
+I only wish I understood more Japanese so I could hear all of the stories around me — not just the ones being communicated in English.

 The next courses turned out to be my favorites of the night: the “20 vegetables, 20 ways” salad, with each veggie on the plate prepared a different way.
 The kale chip, aged potato, konbu seaweed, and tomato were my favorites.
-The beef cheek stewed in dashi broth with deep fried brussel sprout and sweet leek is heavenly.
-It’s very rich and robust with a gamey beef flavor, and the vegetables were perfectly textured and paired beautifully.
+After that, the beef cheek stewed in dashi broth with deep fried brussel sprout and sweet leek was absolutely heavenly.
+It was very rich and robust with a gamey beef flavor, and the vegetables were perfectly textured and paired with it beautifully.

 The head chef and owner wandered over and started showing pictures of his dog to Chris and David.